This article contains four short editorials. When you reach the end of one, scroll down for the next.

 Throughout the course of the 2024 election cycle, Donald Trump supporters, alongside the intrepid freethinkers of the “heterodox” commentariat, assured those of us for whom liberal principles are non-negotiable that a second Trump term wouldn’t be so bad.
 After all, we made it through the first one without societal collapse, right?
 Putting aside the burning cities of 2020, the global pandemic whose response was bungled in those critical first months, and the January 6th US Capitol Riots, then sure.
 We have not regressed into roving clans of gun-toting leather daddies tearing through the auburn dunes of a post-apocalyptic wasteland in search of Texas tea.

-But what every apologist neglects to mention is that in President Trump’s first term, he was surrounded by old-school Republicans and normie institutionalists — squares with crew cuts and tie clips who iron their underwear.
+But what every apologist neglects to mention is that during President Trump’s first term, he was surrounded by old-school Republicans and normie institutionalists — squares with crew cuts and tie clips who iron their underwear.
 At every turn, they checked his overreaches, resisted his asinine orders, and reined in his mad impulses.
 Donald Trump governed, if indeed it could be called that, with one hand tied behind his back and his shoelaces knotted together.
 We can already see that’s not how things are going to play out this time.
-Trump 2.0 already looks indistinguishable from Mike Judge’s prescient 2006 film, Idiocracy.
+Trump 2.0 looks indistinguishable from Mike Judge’s prescient 2006 film, Idiocracy.

 Long gone are the minders, the handlers, and the adults in the room.
 Anti-vaccine activist Robert F. Kennedy Jr. will be heading the Department of Health and Human Services.
 Matt Gaetz, who was investigated for sex trafficking of a minor by the Justice Department, will now be leading it as Attorney General.
 Tulsi Gabbard will be the next Director of National Intelligence, which is a little like tapping a hunter-gatherer to run the Department of Agriculture.
 There is no person at the helm of the Department of Education, which Trump wants to disband entirely.
 Heading a new Department of Government Efficiency (intentionally acronymized to the internet cryptocurrency meme DOGE) will be the clown world tandem of Elon Musk and Vivek Ramaswamy.
 And Trump’s new vice president isn’t a small-government Reagan conservative like Mike Pence — J.D.
 Vance is a radical post-liberal integralist.